I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-destroycontextcb.md

 <p>This function might also return other HRESULT values.</p>

 ## -remarks
 <p>If the specified context has not finished the work that is currently queued to it, the <b>pfnDestroyContextCb</b> function blocks until the context finishes its work and then returns. </p>

 <p><b>pfnDestroyContextCb</b> returns an error if the context to destroy currently owns a synchronization object.</p>

-<p><b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnDestroyContextCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.</p>

-<p>The following code example shows how to destroy the default context for a display device.</p>

-<p>If the specified context has not finished the work that is currently queued to it, the <b>pfnDestroyContextCb</b> function blocks until the context finishes its work and then returns. </p>

-<p><b>pfnDestroyContextCb</b> returns an error if the context to destroy currently owns a synchronization object.</p>